for Ministry Leaders

 - As a place of worship, what is your definition of a family?

-- Be sensitive to the reality of infertility within your congregation.
+- Get educated.
+1 in 8 American couples struggle with infertility.
+Be sensitive to the reality of infertility within your congregation.
 Any insensitivity to this issue can draw couples away from the church, feeling excluded altogether.

 - Be aware of asking and suggesting that a childless couple should help in the nursery.

 - For Mother/Fathers Day service or Baby Dedication day, a simple prayer for all hurting on these special days helps to soften the sting of being left out of the celebration.

 - With advanced reproductive technology comes ethical questions.
 Be prepared to offer basic scriptural guidelines for families that are seeking counsel.
 Check our Resource page for resources.